 How to Change the Measuring Scale (only for switchable type)

-To switch the display between C and F on the Basal Body Thermometer, turn the unit on.
-Press and hold the ON/OFF button for 2 seconds, the display will show another scale.
+Turn the unit on to switch the display between C and F on the Basal Body Thermometer.
+Hold the ON/OFF button for 2 seconds, and the display will show another scale.